johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Button sound and synthetic music

 The `audio.S` library is implemented to create audio from speakers.
-The main loop constantly adds an increasing number to function `audio_play_sample` to make audio and add a constant number to mute.
-Data structure of `button_trigger_sound` is used to control frequency of the sound.
+The main loop constantly adds an increasing number to function `audio_play_sample` to make audio and adds a constant number to mute.
+Data structure of `button_trigger_sound` is used to control the frequency of the sound.
 This data structure enables the button to make for the button sound of a few seconds or periodically repeating sounds.

 ## Random Telepathy, Random Target Music Mode